gelisam/hawk/doc/README.md

 ```

 In the examples above we used list as type for the list of fields and for the
-list of lines but what happens when we use other types?
+list of records but what happens when we use other types?
 Each type has its own
 representation but usually if the type is a container then it is represented
-like a list (of fields or lines) else it is represented as itself.
+like a list (of fields or records) else it is represented as itself.

 ```bash
 > hawk '1 :: Double'